raspiblitz/raspiblitz/README.md

 If you are at an event, ask for a ready-2-go set or if you have your own hardware ask for assistance to prepare your SD-Card and HDD.
 Then you are all set and and you can proceed with "SetUp your RaspiBlitz".

 ### Scenario 2 “Start at Home”
-You got all the hardware of the shopping list above and you have no further assistence.
+You got all the hardware of the shopping list above and you have no further assistance.
 Then you need to prepare your SD-Card yourself .. this scenario is still experimental, feedback needed and can take some time.

 1. Download SD-Card image with [bittorrent](https://www.utorrent.com/intl/en/downloads/):
 https://wiki.fulmo.org/downloads/raspiblitz-2018-07-17b.torrent